kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_upstream.md

 Upstreams represent destination for routing HTTP requests.
 Upstreams can be compared to [clusters](https://www.envoyproxy.io/docs/envoy/v1.11.2/intro/arch_overview/upstream/cluster_manager#cluster-manager) in Envoy terminology.
-Each upstream in Gloo has a type.
+Each upstream in Gloo Edge has a type.
 Supported types include `static`, `kubernetes`, `aws`, `consul`, and more.
-Each upstream type is handled by a corresponding Gloo plugin.
+Each upstream type is handled by a corresponding Gloo Edge plugin.

 ```